YunaGao/3005Project/README.md

 # 3005Project

-All the sources and files are in the Code.zip
+All the sources and files are in the Code.zip and sql.sql